Interpositive

-An interpositive, intermediate positive, IP or master positive is an orange-based motion picture film with a positive image made from the edited camera negative.
-The orange base provides special color characteristics that allow more accurate color reproduction than if the IP had a clear base like an exhibition positive.
+An interpositive, intermediate positive, IP or master positive is a motion picture film with a positive image made from the edited camera negative.
+Interpositive film uses colored dye couplers that create an orange mask like the camera negative to preserve color accuracy.

 Description

 From a traditional photographic perspective, an interpositive (short for intermediate positive) is the negative image of the original camera negative, which is an intermediate step towards creating the positive (exhibition) print.

-The camera negative is projected onto negative film stock in a liquid environment - termed a wet gate - where the film stock is exposed using a contact process, so creating a like image (in effect, retaining the image in its negative -- i.e. "reversed" -- form) on negative film stock, as an intermediate step.
+The camera negative is projected onto negative film stock in a liquid environment - termed a wet gate - where the film stock is exposed using a contact process, so creating a like image (in effect, retaining the image in its negative—i.e. "reversed"—form) on negative film stock, as an intermediate step.

 The interpositive historically had only one purpose, namely to be the element which is used to make the internegative.

 The interpositive is made after the answer print has been approved.
 All lights and opticals from the answer print are repeated when striking the interpositive, and once the IP exists the original negative can be vaulted.

 It is sometimes referred to as a "protection IP", since the only time the IP is touched is on the occasion of making the first or a replacement internegative.
 Since interpositives are used so rarely, they are usually the element that is in the best condition of all the film elements.

-Interpositives are usually the element of choice for film-to-tape transfers:
+Historically, interpositives were the element of choice for film-to-tape transfers: